chrisramsay/53-degrees-astro/content/observing/2020-01-18_astro-pier-part-one.rst

 astrophotography or visual observing far less laborious.
 This is because the pier is already aligned with the celestial pole, via the North peg on top of the mount adapter.
-Power and network adapters are immediately to hand, removing the hassle of laying cables out from the warm room and putting them away later after.
+Power and network adapters are immediately to hand, removing the hassle of laying cables out from the shed and putting them away later after.

 |nbsp|